 Capture One Pro 8 – This raw file converter may prove to be the long-awaited rival to Lightroom since the sun-setting of Aperture.

 Did I miss any?
-Please leave me a comment with your suggestions, as I will be updating this post daily.
+Please leave me a comment with your suggestions, as I will be updating this post regularly.